-should be optional, with authority set to FALSE if present and the extension set to non-critical.
-Thus is can be ignored for now, but is there in preparation for delegation of authority which we all know we will need in the longer term.
+Critical extension, with authority set to FALSE if present.
+This is can be omitted for now, but is there in preparation for delegation of authority which we all know we will need in the longer term.
 It will allow software creators to start to migrate towards dynamic delegation.
+It is recommended by RFC3281 that "that it be flagged critical, otherwise a holder which is not authorized to be an AA may issue certificates and the privilege verifier may unwittingly use such a certificate."